Many small business owners perform reviews at the start or end of the year.

 However, checking your progress halfway through your fiscal year may help you notice and resolve problems within your systems, processes, or products.
 A mid-year review allows you to take advantage of potential opportunities and ensure that your business is where it needs to be in order to meet year-end goals.

 In actuality, now is the best time to conduct a mid-year check-in to assess your current situation and build on your strengths, while resolving weak points.
-Today your virtual McAllen CFOs at Murray & Kirchner, LLC, are here to help you understand how to perform a mid-year review on your business’ finances.
+Today your McAllen virtual CFO at Abigail Y. Murray CPA, LLC, is here to help you understand how to perform a mid-year review on your business’ finances.

 Determine Your Goals